-When your child turns 18 years old, they are legally “emancipated.”
-This means that you will have no legal right to access to their health records or even to discuss your child with his or her doctor.
+When your child turns 18 years old, your child is legally “emancipated.”
+This means that you will have no legal right to access to your child’s health records or even to discuss your child with his or her doctor.
 The school may even exclude you from IEP or transition planning meetings and decisions — especially if your relationship with the school has been a little rocky.
 The county may refuse to renew services.
 The solution to these problems is to establish guardianship.

 Guardianship may also be necessary for you to continue helping your child make health care decisions and apply for benefits such as social security that are necessary for vocational training and residential options.
 Guardianship enables you to protect your child from entering contracts they shouldn’t, such as credit cards or cell phones, and enables you to void contracts entered into during the preceding year.